 Members are liable for the amounts each member owes the co-operative in respect of their membership.
-For most this means the fees or subscriptions due to the co-operative.
+Generally this is limited to the amount of paid up share capital or, for most members of a co-operative this means the fees or subscriptions due to the co-operative.

-Co-operatives can be established as either a ‘trading’ or a ‘non-trading’ organisation.
+Co-operatives can be either a ‘distributing’ or a ‘non-distributing’ organisation.

-A trading co-operative may distribute any surplus funds to its members.
+A distributing co-operative may distribute any surplus funds to its members.

-A non-trading co-operative will use surplus funds to support its activities.
-Funds are not distributed to members.
+A non-distributing co-operative will use surplus funds to support its activities and cannot be distributed to members.

-A non-trading co-operative is also likely to be more appropriate for a community organisation.
+A non-distributing co-operative is also likely to be more appropriate for a community organisation.

 Co-operatives can be involved in a variety of social and commercial activities.
 A co-operative may carry out any activity defined within its rules.